 What to Enjoy

 There is a small waterfall that flows from the top, past the rock cliffs and then accommodated in a large rock in the shape of a saucer before flowing back to the lower plains (that’s why it is called Batu Sawan or Batu Grail).
 The diameter of the stone cup is about 3 meters and is approximately 2 meters deep at the deepest bottom.
 The water is very clear and the volume varies with the seasons.
-What is quite astonishing, whoever feels it, the taste of the water is not fresh like ordinary water, but rather like water that is squeezed with unte mungkur / grapefruit or kaffir lime.
+The water taste is not fresh like ordinary, but rather like water that is squeezed with grapefruit or kaffir lime.

 In addition to carrying out the ritual, many visitors come to Batu Sawan specifically to take the water to drink and bathe because it is believed to be able to cure various diseases.
 Water for drinking is taken directly from Batu Sawan while for bathing is only allowed in a special bath built under Batu Sawan.

 Batu Sawan can only be reached on foot via a 700-meter-long footpath from Huta Parik Karetan.
 Some of the roads are already paved with concrete.
 The road, which is only one meter wide, is steep and winding, some of which have extreme slopes.
 Weeds and greenish-yellow thickets stretched as far as the eye could see.
 The pine tree grows randomly with a slender trunk.

 The path to the area is upward so you must have good stamina for the walk (about 30 minutes).
 Entrance is free.
 You should maintain modesty in the area.

 What Visitors Say